Genie Francis: Career

 In 2004, Francis appeared in Teacher's Pet and Thunderbirds.
 In June 2006, she began negotiating with the casting directors on the show to return to the role of Laura Spencer for a limited run through November.
 Francis returned with spectacular fanfare to commemorate the 25th anniversary of Luke and Laura's wedding.
-Though she reprised the role for only one month, Francis' stint garnered her a Daytime Emmy Nomination for Outstanding Supporting Actress in a Drama Series, which she won in June 2007.
-Francis returned to General Hospital in August 2008 to reprise her role, appearing until November 12.
-In December 2008, she had a starring role in the Hallmark Channel movie, The Note, which earned her critical acclaim.
-On January 31, 2009, Francis reprised her role of Peyton MacGruder in the Hallmark Channel movie, Taking a Chance on Love.
-In 2012, she again reprised her role as Peyton MacGruder in the Hallmark Channel movie Notes from the Heart Healer.
+Though she reprised the role for only one month, Francis' stint garnered her a Daytime Emmy for Outstanding Supporting Actress in a Drama Series.
+Francis again returned to General Hospital as Laura in August 2008, appearing until November 12.
+In December 2008, she had a starring role as Peyton MacGruder in the Hallmark Channel movie, The Note, which earned her critical acclaim.
+Francis reprised this role on January 31, 2009 in the Hallmark Channel movie, Taking a Chance on Love and again in 2012 in the Hallmark Channel movie Notes from the Heart Healer.

 In March 2011, it was announced that Francis would join The Young and the Restless as Genevieve Atkinson, the long-absent birth mother of Cane Ashby.
-With her appearance, she was reunited with former General Hospital co-star Tristan Rogers, who portrayed Colin Atkinson, Cane's estranged biological father.
+In this appearance she was reunited with former General Hospital co-star Tristan Rogers, who portrayed Colin Atkinson, Cane's estranged biological father.
 She received her second Daytime Emmy nomination in the category of Outstanding Supporting Actress in a Drama Series for her role as Genevieve in May 2012.

 On September 13, 2012, it was announced that Francis had been let go from her role on The Young and the Restless due to budget cuts.
-On January 8, 2013, executive producer Frank Valentini and Entertainment Weekly confirmed that Francis would return to General Hospital, first airing on February 11.
-However, she remained with the series for only five months, as Laura departed for medical treatment in France, returning on June 5, 2015, as part of a storyline to help facilitate Anthony Geary's departure from the show and would later sign a contract to remain with the show.
-In January 2018, Francis was dropped to recurring status and in late July 2018 signed a contract to return to General Hospital full-time.
+On January 8, 2013, executive producer Frank Valentini and Entertainment Weekly confirmed that Francis would return to General Hospital on February 11.
+However, she remained with the series for only five months, as Laura departed for medical treatment in France, returning on June 5, 2015 as part of a storyline to help facilitate Anthony Geary's departure from the show, and she would later sign a contract to remain with the show.
+In January 2018, Francis was dropped to recurring status, but in late July 2018 signed a contract to return to General Hospital full time.